LukeLIN-web/Computer-Networks/cs244HW/assignment3/hw3.md

 #### Conclusion

 1. **Increase in Throughput with Larger Queue Size:**

-   - In many cases, a larger queue size can increase throughput, especially in situations where network or system resources experience bursts of traffic.
+   In many cases, a larger queue size can increase throughput, especially in situations where network or system resources experience bursts of traffic.
 A larger buffer allows the system to absorb short-term bursts of incoming data without dropping packets or requests.
 This can lead to higher throughput because data is not lost due to congestion.
 2. **Mitigating Packet Loss:**

-   - In scenarios where the network or system experiences congestion, a larger queue can help reduce packet loss.
+   When network or system experiences congestion, a larger queue can reduce packet loss.
 When the incoming traffic rate briefly exceeds the processing capacity, packets are stored in the queue until they can be transmitted.
 This minimizes the need to drop packets due to buffer overflows, which can improve overall throughput.

 Large queue size drawbacks :

 1. **Latency**: Larger queues can introduce additional latency, as data or requests spend more time in the queue before being processed.
 This can be a concern in real-time applications where low latency is critical.
 2. **Bufferbloat**: Excessive queue sizes can lead to a phenomenon known as "bufferbloat," where data accumulates in the queue, causing increased latency and reduced throughput.
 It's important to strike a balance between buffer size and maintaining low latency.
 3. **Resource Allocation**: In some cases, a larger queue may lead to inefficient resource allocation.
 For example, in networking, it may lead to underutilization of bandwidth because the queue absorbs traffic even when resources are available.
-4. **Tail Drops**: Very large queues can lead to "tail drops," where old data or packets are discarded to make room for new data.
-This can negatively impact the quality of service for certain applications.

 #### Wire